Ball Polygraph is the oldest private polygraph firm in the Greater Seattle area. Established is 1974 by Dewey Gillespie, Ball

 the confidentiality of the examination?

-Everything about the examination, including
+Everything about the examination, including the simple fact

-about the release of any and all information about the examination.
+of any and all information about the examination.

-How do I arrange for my client to be tested?
+do I arrange for my client to be tested?

-arrange for a polygraph examination within two or three days.
+for a polygraph examination within two or three days.

 Don’t be fooled by an untrained "operator."